datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_f5736886c8e87acf53d47e387c9cdcad.md

 `@script`
 Another way to alter strings is through parsing functions.
 The LEFT, RIGHT, and MID functions allow you to pull a set number of characters of your string.
 In this example, we are taking the left 4 characters of the word "Sandwich" to output "sand".
+Right and MID work in similar ways, they just start at different points in the string.

 ---